-Before we became a couple 11-plus years ago, my husband and I were browsing at the mall when I stumbled on a pair of pink heart earrings I really wanted.
+Before we became a couple more than a decade ago, my husband and I were browsing at the mall when I stumbled on a pair of pink heart earrings I really wanted.
 I didn’t have the extra cash, though, so I put them back and walked away.
 Days later, before he left for a European trip, we met for coffee and he handed me a gift: It was those same earrings I’d been eyeing.

 “I knew you liked these, so I went back and got them for you,” he said.

 I smiled.
 It was one of the sweetest things anyone had ever done for me — and among the many reasons I fell in love with him at age 19.

 The earliest stage of a romantic relationship is heart-fluttering.
 It’s when couples are most thoughtful and engaged.
 It’s when you really get to know each other.
 Every moment together is magic.